DataDog/datadog-pgo/README.md

 ## Getting Started

+1. Create a dedicated API key and unscoped Application key for PGO as described in the [documentation](https://docs.datadoghq.com/account_management/api-app-keys/).
-1. Set DD_API_KEY and DD_APP_KEY environment variables in your shell or CI environment.
+2. Set the `DD_API_KEY` and `DD_APP_KEY` via the environment secret mechanism of your CI provider.
-2. Use `datadog-pgo` to fetch and store a `default.pgo` file in the main package of your application as shown below:
+3. Add a step to your CI pipeline to download a `default.pgo` into the main package of your application.
+This step must run before your build step.

 ```
 go run github.com/DataDog/datadog-pgo@latest 'service:foo env:prod' ./cmd/foo/default.pgo